-- 144. Members of staff should not use personal mobile phones during direct contact time with any pupil, unless it is for the purposes of contacting either the school and/or the emergency services. - 145.
-Mobile phones and personal cameras must not be used for taking photographs which may include images of pupils. - 146.
-Any queries should be discussed with the DSL.
+- 161. Members of staff should not use personal mobile phones during direct contact time with any pupil, unless it is for the purposes of contacting either the School and/or the emergency services. - 162.
+Mobile phones and personal cameras must not be used for taking photographs which may include images of pupils. - 163.
+Staff authorised by the school may capture images and recordings only using secure, approved devices (such as school tablets, laptops, or a Marketing Department smartphone) for the purpose of recording and monitoring pupil progress.
+These may be shared with parents via learning platforms.
+In addition, with parental permission, images and recordings may also be taken with these approved devices for official school newsletters, marketing materials, and social media.

+164. Any queries should be discussed with the DSL.